You might think that coolant is more likely to leak out of the car when the engine is running, but this isn’t the case.

-If the pump is driven by the timing belt, it may be more difficult to see it and you may need to remove the timing belt cover to get a glimpse of the pump.
-However, if there is a leak under the crankshaft pulley and the pump is driven by the cam belt, there is a great risk that it is the pump that is leaking.
+If the pump is driven by the timing belt, it may be more difficult to see it, and you may need to remove the timing belt cover to get a glimpse of the pump.
+However, if there is a leak under the crankshaft pulley and the pump is driven by the cam belt, chances are high that it is the pump that is leaking.

 6. Head Gasket